raja-harini/Square-root-of-a-number/README.md

 ## Program:
 ```
-/*
-Program to find the square root for the given number(newton's method) using function.
+SQUARE ROOT OF A NUMBER USING NEWTON METHOD
-Developed by: HARINI R
+DEVELOPED BY: HARINI R
-RegisterNumber:  212223100010
+REGISTER NUMBER: 212223100010

 def newton_method(n,n_iter):
     a=float(n)
     for i in range(n_iter):